dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 ## Bigger model

 It seems like our model performed pretty well, but just for fun, let's unleash the full potential of LSTM using a bidirectional approach (bi-LSTM).
-What it mean, is instead of _simply_ using a seeing the sequence from the start to the end, we also train the model to see the sequence from the end to the start.
-It's important to state that the two directions are not shared, meaning that we _see_ the sequence in one direction at the time but we gather both the information for the fully connected layer.
+What it means is instead of _simply_ using a seeing the sequence from the start to the end, we also train the model to see the sequence from the end to the start.
+It's important to state that the two directions are not shared, meaning that we _see_ the sequence in one direction at the time, but we gather both the information for the fully connected layer.
 That way, our model can get insight from both direction.

-Also, instead of using only one layer, let's use a LSTM, which mean that we use two layers of hidden state.
+Instead of using only one layer, let's use an LSTM, which means that we use two layers of hidden state.

 So, let's create the new LSTM and fully connected network.